ralphbean/slides/flock-2024.md

 - 😕 You **get lost trying to follow the status** of artifacts on their way to release.

-Then, Konflux might be the platform your team.
+Then, Konflux might be the platform you.

 .footnote[***provenance** means the origin, or the source of something] ]